aliyun/ossutil/README.md

 ## Notes
 ### Run OSSUTIL
 - First, configure your Go project directory.
-- Use the `go get` command to get the library that the project is dependent on.
+- Use `go get` to get the library that ossutil depends on.
 - Run `go get github.com/aliyun/ossutil`.
-- Enter the *src* directory under the Go project directory and build code to generate the OSSUTIL tool.
+- Enter the *src* directory under the Go project directory and build to generate the OSSUTIL tool.
 For example, on Linux, you can run `go build github.com/aliyun/ossutil/ossutil.go`.
 - Refer to the example above to run the OSSUTIL tool.

 ### Test
 - Enter the *src* directory under the Go project directory and modify the endpoint, AccessKeyId, AccessKeySecret and STSToken configuration items in the *github.com/aliyun/ossutil/lib/command_test.go*.
-- Run the `go test` command under the *lib* directory.
+- Run `go test` under the *lib* directory.

 ## Contact us
 - [Alibaba Cloud OSS official website](http://oss.aliyun.com).